michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-01-introduction.md

 ## The Flight Simulator Concept

 Think about how pilots are trained.
 They don't learn to handle engine failure during a storm by reading a textbook.
 They don't practice emergency landings by watching videos.
-They use **flight simulators**—sophisticated environments where they can crash the plane, make terrible decisions, experience rare scenarios, and learn from catastrophic failures without anyone getting hurt.
+They use **flight simulators**,sophisticated environments where they can crash the plane, make terrible decisions, experience rare scenarios, and learn from catastrophic failures without anyone getting hurt.

 That's what AI can do for HR education.